What is an “influx” or “emergency” shelter?

 - Introduce and Support Legislation to Improve Care at Influx Facilities.
 In conjunction with other care providers and advocates, we have developed suggested bill text that would codify improved standards for these facilities.

 - Robustly Fund ORR and Urge it To Prioritize Child-Friendly Care.
-For Fiscal Year (FY) 2019, while we support the Administration’s request for supplemental appropriations to address the care of unaccompanied children by ORR, we also strongly urge Congress to include requirements on how such funding is to be utilized.
-For FY 2020, we recommend7 Congress appropriate a minimum of $1.8 billion for ORR’s UC line item – in line with actual FY 19 expenditures and supplemental appropriations for UC care.
+For FY 2020, we recommend[ix] Congress appropriate a minimum of $4.6 billion for ORR’s UC line item – in line with actual FY 19 expenditures and supplemental appropriations for UC care.
 We also support the Administration’s request for a $2 billion contingency fund that could be utilized over three years.
-Through the FY 2020 and any supplemental FY 2019 appropriations process, we urge Congress to require ORR to expand its permanent bed capacity and prioritize use of community-based residential care (foster care and small group homes) and small-scale shelters.
+Through the FY 2020 appropriations process, we urge Congress to require ORR to expand its permanent bed capacity and prioritize use of community-based residential care (foster care and small group homes) and small-scale shelters.
 Further, if standalone legislation is not passed (as recommended above), we urge it to require ORR to review referred cases of family separation and to report to Congress and engage with both child welfare experts and the Department of Homeland Security regarding trends and any inappropriate instances of separation.

 - Address Issues Increasing Children’s Length of Stay.
-In addition to high UC referral numbers, part of reason ORR has had to rely on influx facilities is due to increased lengths of stay for children in care.
+In addition to high UC referral numbers, part of reason ORR has recently had to rely on influx facilities is due to increased lengths of stay for children in care.
 While the average length of stay for children in care has decreased significantly in recent months, service providers continue to see certain cases of children whose release is unnecessarily delayed.
 We urge Congress to address certain factors that are contributing to increased lengths of stay, including by requiring ORR to rescind the Memorandum of Agreement[x] on information sharing.

 [i] Children Entering the United States Unaccompanied, Office of Refugee Resettlement (Jan.
 30, 2015), https://www.acf.hhs.gov/orr/resource/children-entering-the-united-states-unaccompanied.